Registration / Re-registration

 Visit thecvec.etudiant.gouv.frwebsite to learn about the steps you need to take.

-1. Complete the necessary steps atcvec.etudiant.gouv.fr.
+- Complete the necessary steps atcvec.etudiant.gouv.fr.
 Be sure to have your INE number ready beforehand (make sure to spell your first and last names correctly).
-The last name you entered in the university’s registration application and the name on your CVEC certificate must be identical and match the information on your identification documents.
+The last name you entered in the university’s registration application and the name on your CVEC certificate must be identical and match what is listed on your identification documents.

-3. Please register or re-register according to the procedures established by your department.
+- Please register or re-register according to the procedures established by your faculty.

 TheCVECis a contribution “intended to promote the reception and social, health, cultural, and athletic support of students and to strengthen the preventive and health education initiatives carried out for their benefit.”